Von Willebrand Disease

 - Lillicrap D and James P. Von Willebrand disease: an introduction for the primary care physician, World Federation of Hemophilia Treatment of Hemophilia monograph.
 2009.

 - Pasi KJ, et al. Management of von Willebrand disease: a guideline from the UK Haemophilia Centre Doctors’ Organization.
 Haemophilia.
-2004 10, 2018-231.doi: 10.1111/j.1365-2516.2004.00886.x218Ó2004
+2004 10, 2018-231. doi: 10.1111/j.1365-2516.2004.00886.x218Ó2004

-- Textbook of Paediatric Emergency Medicine 3rd Edition Cameron P, Browne GJ, Mitra B, et al (2018) Publisher: Elsevier Edition updated
+- Textbook of Paediatric Emergency Medicine 3rd Edition Cameron P, Browne GJ, Mitra B, et al (2018) Publisher: Elsevier Edition updated.

-Endorsed by: |
+| Endorsed by: |

-Drugs and Therapeutics Committee |
+CAHS Drugs and Therapeutics Committee |

 Date: |

-This document can be made available in alternative formats on request for a person with a disability.
+This document can be made available in alternative formats on request for people with disability.